clach04/base16-tomorrow-schemes/README.md

 Tomorrow-Night-Palette.png
 Tomorrow-Palette.png

 Differ to various theme files.
+Also see https://github.com/stonebuddha/base16-chinoiserie-scheme

 Also mapping Tomorrow to Base16 (or Base24) is going to vary as Tomorrow only defines 12 colors, not the 16 that Base16 does.